Gemmology is the study and identification of gem materials, ranging from natural and synthetic gemstones through to imitation.

 - A unique and prestigious learning environment - founded in 1890, the internationally renowned School of Jewellery is the largest school of its kind in Europe.

-- Based in Birmingham's Jewellery Quarter where an estimated 40% of jewellery is made in Britain today - premium exposure to industry practice.
+- The School of Jewellery is based in Birmingham's Jewellery Quarter where an estimated 40 per cent of jewellery is made in Britain today - giving you premium exposure to industry practice.

 Why Choose Us?

 - We are proud of the excellent student satisfaction scores at Birmingham City University, reflecting our excellent teaching and commitment to putting students at the heart of everything we do - 98 per cent of our Materials and Minerals Technology students were satisfied overall (NSS survey 2013).

 - Explore basic crystallography, the physical and optical properties of gemstones, identification of gemstones, and their uses in jewellery.

 - Also includes an introduction to gemmological equipment and a diamond grading course.